estruyf/vscode-msgraph-autocomplete/README.md

 ### Tokens

 The extension lets you know when you can insert values like the `user ID`, `UPN`, `group ID`, and more.
 It will do this for the known paths which are registered in the [tokens.json](./src/tokens.json) file.
-If you have an path where a certain token/value is missing.
-Feel free to add it to the `JSON` file.

 ![](./assets/user-id.gif)

+> **Info**: The `tokens.json` file is automatically updated during the release process of the extension.

 ### Commands